Table of Contents

 12. Span of Arch

-Span of arch is the horizontal distance between the two support, that is between piers or abutment.
+The span of the arch is the horizontal distance between the two support, that is between piers or abutments.

 13. Skew-back

-The surface on which arch is supported is called as skew-back.
+The surface on which the arch is supported is called a skew-back.

 14. Rise of Arch

-The Vertical distance between the springing line and the top most point on intrados is called as rise of an arch.
+The Vertical distance between the springing line and the topmost point on intrados is called as the rise of an arch.

 15. Depth of Arch

-The perpendicular distance between the intrados and extrados is called as depth of arch.
+The perpendicular distance between the intrados and extrados is called the depth of arch.

 16. Spandril

-Triangular walling surrounded by the extrados of the arch, a horizontal line from the crown of the arch and a perpendicular line from the rising of the outer curves is called as the spandril.
+Triangular walling surrounded by the extrados of the arch, a horizontal line from the crown of the arch, and a perpendicular line from the rising of the outer curves are called the spandril.

 17. Haunch